noonanhe/School-Projects/README.md

 ### Matrix Manipulation Project
 This program was part of my introduction to C++ class.
 It includes different functions that manipulate 2D matrices.

+### Document Reading Project
+This project was designed to read in a text document and perform some simple text anlaysis functions.